How to Choose a Crypto Payment Provider

 One final consideration is how crypto payments fit into the rest of your financial back-office stack.
 If you are being paid in both crypto and fiat, you will want to understand how your crypto solution integrates with your accounting and client-tracking tools.

-For example, if you’re a subscription business, you may use a solution like Chargebee or Maxio to manage which subscribers have paid and should get access to your product.
-A crypto payment tool that has some level of integration with these services will make payment reconciliation much easier and save effort.
+For example, if you’re a subscription-based business, you may use a solution like Chargebee or Maxio to manage which subscribers have paid and should get access to your product.
+A crypto payment tool that integrates with these services can simplify payment reconciliation and save you time and effort.

-Many crypto payment solutions are just beginning to build out integrations, so as a client, you have the opportunity to influence which integrations are prioritized and can collaborate with providers to ensure your businesses’ needs are met.
+Many crypto payment solutions are beginning to build integrations with other financial tools.
+As a client, you can influence which integrations are prioritized and work with providers to ensure that your business’s needs are met.

 Start Accepting Crypto Payments

-One-time and subscription payments are a popular business use case for digital currencies like Bitcoin, Ether, and stablecoins.
-If your business is looking to accept crypto payments online, in-store, or on mobile, ask these five important questions to properly evaluate the best provider for your needs.
+One-time and subscription payments are a popular business use case for digital currencies such as Bitcoin, Ether, and stablecoins.
+If your business wants to accept crypto payments online, in-store, or on mobile, ask these five important questions to properly evaluate the best provider for your needs.